funkypenguin/funkypenguin.github.io/_posts/2019/2019-04-16-blogging-from-ios-to-jekyll-using-ulysses.md

 Quoted from [A Ulysses, Shortcuts, and Working Copy Workflow for Capturing Ideas and Publishing to a Jekyll-Based Blog – The Sweet Setup](https://thesweetsetup.com/a-ulysses-shortcuts-and-working-copy-workflow-for-capturing-ideas-and-publishing-to-a-jekyll-based-blog/):
 > So, here’s my workflow for capturing ideas, building out those ideas, and publishing to a Jekyll-based blog.
 Fortunately for everyone, Josiah has added in the technical details for the publishing shortcut, so I’ll step out of the way for him to get geeky for a bit.

-Edit: Updated via Ulysses, just to prove I can
+Edit: Updated via Ulysses, just to prove I can.
+Twice.